- February 26, 2025

 In short, the BAA transforms a vendor relationship into a HIPAA-compliant partnership—one built on shared trust, defined obligations, and legal enforceability.

-Why is a BAA Important in Healthcare?
+Why is a Business Associate Agreement (BAA) Important in Healthcare?

 While the BAA serves as a foundational safeguard, its importance becomes even more pronounced in healthcare, where the volume and sensitivity of PHI require stricter enforcement.